doritoes/ipdice.com/3_ECS.md

 5. Click **Create**

 ## Create Role ecsTaskExecutionRole
+This role allows ECS tasks to pull images from ECR and perform other necessary AWS actions.

 1. In another browser tab, open the AWS console and navigate to **IAM**
 2. Click **Roles**
 3. Search for *ecsTaskExecutionRole*